IsmailAlaouiAbdellaoui/Deep-state-classification-MEG/README.rst

 📜 Scripts
 -----

+- The scripts contain the models, the data preprocessing, as well as the training and testing files.

 - The training script trains the model with the subjects in the train/validate folders and saves the intermediate models and weights.

 - The test script loads the pretrained model and evaluate it with the indicated subjects.